Curved Page Divider

 You don't have to be married to become a foster parent.

 You also don't need to be heterosexual.
 Many LGBTQ+ individuals foster or adopt kids.
-You must have the time, resources, and energy to care for a child or sibling group.
+You must have the time, resources, and energy to care for a child or a group of siblings.

 Myth #2: You Need to Be Wealthy to Be a Foster Parent or Adoptive Parent